 If you’re under 18, you are required to practice driving under supervision for at least 6 months.
 You must also complete 6 hours of behind-the-wheel training with a licensed instructor, and 50 hours of supervised driving practice including 10 hours at night.

 Make sure you are familiar with the vehicle you will be driving during the test.
-The drivers license examiner will ask you to locate the following:
+The California DMV test examiner will ask you to locate the following: